Zephanie Dimaranan: Journey in singing contests; Championship in Idol Philippines

+Breakthrough

 In August 2019, Zephanie was launched as a new regular performer of ASAP Natin 'To and eventually became part of an all-female vocal group named "J.E.Z", together with Janine Berdin and Elha Nympha.

 On September 3, 2019, Zephanie's rendition of Ebe Dancel’s “Bawat Daan” in the TV series ‘The Killer Bride,’ was heard on the teaser trailer for the September 4 episode.
 The song was released on September 27 in all digital music platforms together with the duet version with Ebe Dancel.

 On September 28, 2019, an episode about her life story was aired, titled "Contest".
 She was portrayed by Maris Racal, with Yesha Camile portraying the younger Zephanie.

 On November 16 & 17, Zephanie joined former Westlife member Brian McFadden on his First Major Solo Concert in the Philippines called "Romantic Intimate Concert" at Waterfront Cebu and New Frontier Theater.